 Some types of development do not need planning permission.
 This is called 'permitted development'.

-- Prior Approval form for changes of use for Class J from offices to dwellings, Class K state funded schools and Class M flexible uses in agricultural buildings
+- Prior Approval form for changes of use for Class J from offices to dwellings, Class K state funded schools/registered nursery and Class M flexible uses in agricultural buildings.
+Class MA agricultural building to state funded school/registered nursey, Class MB agricultural building to dwelling, Class IA Class A1 and A2 to dwelling.

 - Completion Notification for Class A developments